 CHPNA secures protections before developer gets city approval for apartment complex.

 Because the complex will add 490 vehicles to area roadways, traffic was also a top community concern.
-Congestion has been steadily rising on simple two-lane Jones-Maltsberger and residents already complain of difficulty entering and leaving the neighborhood.
-CHPNA secured funding for re-striping to create a center turn lane in the existing roadway providing safe harbor for turning vehicles.
+Congestion has been steadily rising on simple two-lane Jones-Maltsberger and residents already complained of difficulty entering and leaving CHP.
+As part of the negotiation, CHPNA secured funding for re-striping to create a center turn lane in the existing roadway providing safe harbor for turning vehicles.

 Your CHPNA Board is proud to have secured meaningful concessions on a project that was likely to proceed regardless of community opposition.
 Our volunteers will update this website as future details emerge.